n-crespo/nvim-config/README.md

   * [better term](https://github.com/CRAG666/betterTerm.nvim) (super nice)
   * [flatten.nvim](https://github.com/willothy/flatten.nvim) (*amazing* when used with better term and autojump)
 * LSP and formatter support for R-markdown, C++, Java, and Python (mostly thanks to LazyVim)
-  * see `./lua/plugins/markdown.lua` for an amazing markdown editing experience
+  * see `./lua/plugins/markdown.lua` and `./lua/plugins/markdowntable.lua` for an amazing markdown editing experience

 > [!Note]
 > Many of the plugins I use are not visible in `lua/plugins/` because I use the